PurnaChandar26/Mutual-Funds-Insights/README.md

 It's crucial to remember that mutual fund investments are subject to market risks, and their values may fluctuate.
 This project is intended for educational purposes only and does not constitute financial advice or a recommendation to invest in any specific mutual fund.

-Mutual Fund Insights

-This project aims to provide valuable insights for investors in the mutual fund industry through a comprehensive analysis of mutual fund data using both data visualization and exploratory data analysis (EDA).
-It represents a fusion of meticulous data cleaning and transformation, interactive data visualization using Tableau, and insightful EDA findings.
-This project is a testament to my data analysis and visualization skills, showcasing how I transformed raw data into actionable information using Tableau.

-Data Preparation and Cleaning

-I began by acquiring a dataset containing mutual fund information, including parameters such as scheme_name, min_sip, min_lumpsum, expense_ratio, fund_size_cr, and more.
-To ensure data accuracy, I meticulously cleaned and formatted the dataset, removing errors and inconsistencies.
-This step was crucial to produce reliable insights.

-ETL Process

-I performed Extract, Transform, Load (ETL) operations to transform the data into a usable format.
-This involved structuring the data and ensuring it was ready for analysis.
-I also enriched the dataset with relevant information, including fund categories and subcategories, enabling better categorization and analysis.

 Interactive Tableau Dashboard